Hugh Mercer QC

 He is Chairman of the CCBE EU Lawyers Committee (www.ccbe.eu), a committee which handles cross border regulatory issues affecting all EU Bars, and is on the Legal Experts Advisory Panel of Fair Trials International.
 He also co-authors a major commentary on the Brussels Regulation on jurisdiction and judgments, European Civil Practice.
 He has particular experience working with economists on regulatory matters and for example, provided the EU law input for an economist’s Wolfson prize entry concerning the crisis affecting the euro.

-He has experience both as expert witness on English law and also as arbitrator, including as sole arbitrator.
+He has experience both as expert witness on English law and also as arbitrator, including as sole arbitrator, and mediator.

 What Others Say

 “He’s first class and undoubtedly one of the top agriculture barristers in the country.”
 “A classy operator; he’s stunningly intellectual and a very experienced EU lawyer.”

 “He’s so quick it’s terrifying.”
 “Excellent on his feet, he was really quite robust in a difficult case.”